 Labels

 Labels are incredibly helpful when starting from seed.
 However, be prepared that all gardeners forget to label, lose labels and mix them up!
-Any way to mix up labels, gardeners have found a way.
-If you intend to sell your seedlings then labelling is important, however our philosophy here is that labels are a recommendation, and not mandatory.
+If there’s a way to mix up a label, gardeners have found that way.
+If you intend to sell your seedlings then labelling is important, however my philosophy here is that labels are a recommendation, and not mandatory.

-We like to use popsicle sticks for labels because they are more environmentally friendly than plastic labels, and you can buy them in bulk for an affordable price.
+I like to use popsicle sticks for labels because they are more environmentally friendly than plastic labels, and you can buy them in bulk for an affordable price.
 Two things with popsicle sticks is; one, generally you have to break them in half to fit under a heat dome, and two, they soak up water.
-Because they soak up water, the label can smudge a bit, so we make sure to use a pen that won’t smudge when it gets humid or wet.
+Because they soak up water, the label can smudge a bit or get mouldy, so I make sure to use a pen that won’t smudge when it gets humid or wet.

 Mesh Trays

-We love using mesh trays for two reasons: we place it under our grow trays and it adds strength to the tray; and once we start hardening our seedlings off outside, we switch over to just the mesh trays so that we can water from above and it will drain away.
+I love using mesh trays for two reasons: I place it under my grow trays and it adds strength to the tray; and once I start hardening my seedlings off outside, I switch over to just the mesh trays so that I can water from above and it’ll drain away.
 It also helps rain water drain away and not get caught in the trays.

 Recommendations